matejc/x11docker-vpn/README.md

-# x11docker+ProtonVPN+chromium
+# x11docker+OpenVPN+GoogleChrome

-Run ProtonVPN and chromium from inside docker with x11docker.
+Run OpenVPN and Google Chrome from inside docker with x11docker.
 Only that browser's data will be routed through VPN, useful when you do not want to run system wide VPN.